10 Best Books on Discrete Math for Beginners in 2024

 The book includes engaging anecdotes and topics of interest to inform as well as motivate learners.

-7. Best Book for Absolute Beginners: Essentials of Discrete Mathematics
+7. Best Book for Absolute Beginners: Essentials of Discrete Mathematics, 4th Edition

 Essentials of Discrete Mathematics by David J. Hunter is organized around five types of thinking: logical, relational, recursive, quantitative, and analytical.